The quantum Gaussian process state: A kernel-inspired state with quantum support data: Implementation details of the supervised Learning with qGPS

-Recently, it has been shown that difficulties in optimizing the sign structure of an NQS representation can be related to the challenge of learning a global target state (and especially its sign structure) from a small set of configurational samples \cite{Westerhout_2020}.
-The corresponding supervised learning problem can be formulated as follows: Given a limited number of basis configurations with associated amplitudes, how can the model be optimally fitted to this data?
-Importantly, the obtained description should approximate the target state well across the full Hilbert space and not just for the given training data.

-The problem of supervised learning of a given quantum state as stated above can directly be related to the optimization of an ansatz in the context of VMC, where the state is unknown in advance.
-In both cases it is required to find the best possible description of the target state, only based on the wave function information from a small fraction of the full Hilbert space of configurations.
-Moreover, it is also possible to formulate an optimization scheme for VMC which is based on iterative supervised learning of states \cite{kochkov2018variational, kochkov2021learning}.
-Analyzing the ability to learn a general model of the target state from data might thus also be helpful in order to understand and improve optimization techniques in the context of VMC.

-In this section, we outline the technical details for the supervised learning with the qGPS for which results are presented in Fig.~4 of the main text.
+In this section, we outline the technical details for the supervised learning with the qGPS for which results are presented in Fig.~\ref{fig:overlap_state_fitting} of the main text.
 We considered a setup very similar to the one presented in Ref.~\onlinecite{Westerhout_2020}.
-In particular, we studied the task of learning a qGPS representation with a support dimension of $M=5$ from the exact ground state data of two-dimensional $J_1$-$J_2$ models on a $4 \times 6$ site square lattice.
-The learning was done by training the model based on the exact wave function data associated with $27,042$ randomly selected basis configurations, corresponding to $\sim 1\%$ of the full Hilbert space size.
+In particular, we studied the task of learning a qGPS representation from the exact ground state data of two-dimensional $J_1$-$J_2$ models on a $4 \times 6$ site square lattice.
+The learning was done by training the model based on the exact wave function data associated with $27,042$ and $54,083$, randomly selected basis configurations, corresponding to $\sim 1\%$ and $\sim 2\%$ of the full Hilbert space size.
 We considered two different approaches to achieve this goal.

 The first approach considered, conceptually similar to the approaches used for the optimization of the NQS as presented in Ref.~\onlinecite{Westerhout_2020}, is based on standard techniques from the field of machine learning.
 It consists of the minimization of the squared error of the amplitudes predicted by the qGPS model $\Psi$ with respect to the target amplitudes $\Psi_{\rm{target}}$ for the configurations in the training set.
 This means the parameters of the qGPS are found by minimizing the loss function